These yummy fish cakes with homemade yogurt sauce look gourmet, yet unbelievably easy to make! Crunchy, but no dipping or coating required!

 - cauliflower rice stir fry

-- guava salad with coconut and palm sugar
+- pomegranate salad with mango and coconut

 - pineapple avocado salsa